ucsb-cs56-f19/springboot-postgres-flyway-migrations/README.md

 * Cloud Oauth2
 * Cloud Security
 * Spring Web Starter
+* Spring Security Web (disable csrf token to use POST requests in Postman)

 # Architecture and Design:

 For basics on how it works currently.
 * User Request (HTTP: GET, POST, DELETE, PUT,..
-CRUD stuff) talks to:
+CRUD stuff) is managed by PersonController which talks to:
 * Service Layer (PersonService.java) which uses qualifiers and autowiring to figure out which DB to use
 * DB layer which the service layer interacts with (can be local, mongoDB, etc. depending on which DB ur using)

+# Overview:

+* Dependency Injection
+* RESTful API calls
+* Many useful comments if you read through my files